flarum/flarum.github.io/_docs/extend/start.md

 * **description** is a short one-sentence description of what the extension does.
 * **type** MUST be set to `flarum-extension`.
 This ensures that when someone "requires" your extension, it will be properly installed into the `extensions` directory.
 * **require** contains a list of your extension's own dependencies.
 You'll want to specify the first version of Flarum that your extension is compatible with here, usually prefixed with a caret (`^`).
 * **extra** contains some Flarum-specific information, like your extension's display name and the definition of its icon.
-For now just a title is fine.
+For now, just a title is fine.

 Alright, all set?
 Now go ahead and fire 'er up on your forum's Administration page!